Allan Rohan Crite: Urban Glory

 October 14, 2025 – February 10, 2026

-Allan Rohan Crite: Urban Glory is supported in part by Barbara and Amos Hostetter, the Abrams Foundation, the Barr Foundation, the Henry Luce Foundation, the Ford Foundation, the Wyeth Foundation for American Art, The Tom and Katherine Stemberg Fund for Exhibitions and Programs, Fredericka and Howard Stevenson, and by an endowment grant from the Mellon Foundation and the National Endowment for the Humanities.
+Allan Rohan Crite: Urban Glory is supported in part by Barbara and Amos Hostetter, the Abrams Foundation, the Barr Foundation, the Henry Luce Foundation, the Ford Foundation, The ’Quin House Impact Fund, the Wyeth Foundation for American Art, and Fredericka and Howard Stevenson.
+Endowment support is provided by the Mellon Foundation, the National Endowment for the Humanities, and The Tom and Katherine Stemberg Fund for Exhibitions and Programs.